Waziup/smart-irrigation-waziapp/build-local/README.md

 assuming your capacitive device id is `63bfeddd6e45da24473eca6e` and your tensiometer device id is `63bfeddd6e45da24473eca72`.

+Resetting configuration
+---

+At any time, you can run again the starter-kit configuration script that will delete all devices and create a new initial configuration.

+	> cd intel-irris-waziapp-local
+	> cd build-local/scripts
+	> .\intel-irris-auto-config.sh

 Enjoy!
 C. Pham and S. Githu